BeAPI/bea-media-analytics/README.md

 - Download and install using the built-in WordPress plugin installer.
 - Site Activate in the "Plugins" area of the admin.
-- Optionally drop the entire `bea-find-media` directory into mu-plugins.
+- Optionally drop the entire `bea-media-analytics` directory into mu-plugins.
 - Nothing more, this plugin is ready to use !

 ## Composer

-- Add repository source : `{ "type": "vcs", "url": "https://github.com/BeAPI/bea-find-media" }`.
+- Add repository source : `{ "type": "vcs", "url": "https://github.com/BeAPI/bea-media-analytics" }`.
-- Include `"bea/bea-find-media": "dev-master" in your composer file for last master's commits or a tag released.
+- Include `"bea/bea-media-analytics": "dev-master" in your composer file for last master's commits or a tag released.
 - Nothing more, this plugin is ready to use !

 # What ?